bus710/golang-dev-env-setting/README.md

 Before to get Delve and IDE, let's test if the basic setup works.

-First, we have make a new directory for a new project.
+First, we have to make a new directory for a new project.

 ```
 cd $HOME